c0j0s/NYP-SAP-SmartBackpack/README.md

 ### SmartBackpackIOT
-Daemon Services writen in Python for Raspberry Pi to handle sensor data and communication with Android App.
+Daemon Services written in Python for Raspberry Pi to handle sensor data and communication with Android App.

 ### SmartBackpackApp
 An Android companion app that is responsible for user interactions with SmartBackpackIOT, and SAP Services as well.